-6 new weapons Putin revealed in his State of the Nation address
+Vladimir Putin just revealed 6 brand new Russian weapons – and they are impressive

 Unlike Kinzhal this system is clearly still in development.

-President Putin’s description of it makes it clear that unlike Kinzhal this is projectile not a missile ie. it glides to its target at hypersonic speed (Mach 20) and is not powered by an onboard motor.
-Though President Putin did not release any picture of what it would look like, it probably somewhat resembles the caption picture, which supposedly illustrates a similar Chinese system.
+President Putin’s description of it makes it clear that unlike Kinzhal this is a projectile not a missile ie. it glides to its target at hypersonic speed (Mach 20) and is not powered by an onboard motor.
+Though President Putin did not release any picture of what it would look like, the video which accompanied his comments shows that it somewhat resembles the hypersonic warhead shown in this picture, which may be of a similar Chinese system.

 Probably the launch system for Avangard is the new heavy Sarmat intercontinental ballistic missile, with Avangard possibly being launched from near earth orbit.